DLTBCo: Issues and criticisms

 The issue on labor union in BLTBCo has caused up to pay for its damages filed by their employees.
-In 1973, during the Martial Law, a group of private respondents, totaling 34 employees, led by bus conductors Librado Aquino and Eufemio Bondad, demanded the company for backwages and separation pay.
+In 1973, during Martial Law, a group of private respondents, totaling 34 employees, led by bus conductors Librado Aquino and Eufemio Bondad, demanded the company for back wages and separation pay.
 These employees were detained by the military due to alleged involvement in the defraudation of the fund of the company.
 The management also refused to give them back pay.
 In the decision by the National Labor Relations Commission (NLRC), favoring the decision to the complainants, the management forced to give separation pay to the employees.

 Consecutive strikes led by labor union leaders of the company were able to file cases against the management due to unfair labor practice and violation of the collective bargaining agreement (CBA).
 BLTBCo management forced to pay those employees who led the strike in two consecutive years.

 The bankruptcy of BLTBCo was caused by the involvement of one member of Potenciano family to run for governor in Laguna, but failed to win in the 2001 local elections.
 This time, the labor union filed a class suit against the management.
 By then, BLTBCo has again, a troubled history when the Potenciano clan strongly refused to give up the bus company to its investors.
 As a result, the company was totally crippled by financial losses and mismanagement for six years.
 The Bitanga and Potenciano clans have disputes on the management of the company.

 Fleet

-BLTBCo has maintained MAN, Hino, UD Nissan Diesel, Mercedes-Benz, Isuzu, and Mitsubishi Fuso units from the time of re-fleeting between 1988 and 2001.
-Unfortunately, all of its buses were already defunct, while others were turned into ashes by the tragic 2003 fire along Malibay.
+BLTB Co has maintained MAN, Hino, UD Nissan Diesel, Mercedes-Benz, Isuzu, and Mitsubishi Fuso units from the time of re-fleeting between 1988 and 2001.
+All of its buses were already defunct, while others were destroyed in a 2003 fire in Malibay.

-When Del Monte Motor Works, Inc. took over the management, their coachbuilding division provides additional bus units.
-With those units manufactured by Del Monte such as the DM10, DM11, DM12, and DM14s, the company has maintained most of the old routes and presently they have Ashok Leyland, Hino, Hyundai, MAN, Kia, Kinglong & Yutong units.
-DMMW is dedicated to gerund the old history of the company to be able to reach its 100th foundation anniversary.
+When Del Monte Motor Works, Inc. took over the management in 2009, their coachbuilding division provided additional bus units.
+With those units manufactured by Del Monte such as the DM10, DM11, DM12, and DM14s, the company has maintained most of the old routes and presently they have Ashok Leyland, Hino, Hyundai, MAN, Kia, King Long and Yutong units.

-Here are their fleets as of March 2020:
+Here are their fleets as of May 2023: